Find Your Fish

 Black Angelfish (Pterophyllum scalare)

 The Black Angelfish or Pterophyllum scalare is one of the most popular and easy to care for freshwater fish in the world.
-This species of Angelfish has a black body, hence the name and has very long and thin fins that make it very interesting to watch.
-They are not a very large fish growing to about 6" in maximum length.
-You can check out the Black Angelfish for yourself in the video below...
+This species of Angelfish has a black body with very long, thin fins.
+They are not a very large fish, growing to about 6" in maximum length, but as you can see they are as long as they are tall.

 Hitch (Lavinia exilicauda)